FlagOpen/FlagScale/README.md

 ## News and Updates

-* 2024.6.13 🔥 We release the new version (v0.4):
-  * This update includes a major upgrade to our architecture.
-  * Release a comprehensive framework for automated performance optimization, achieving significant performance gains across models of various sizes.
-  * The new TP (Tensor Parallel) partitioning method for heterogeneous computing provides greater flexibility and better performance compared to PP (Pipeline Parallel) and DP (Data Parallel) partitioning.
-  * Support for training of metax .
-  * Implement automated testing features, including unit tests, functional tests, and code formatting checks.
-Additionally, provide an online service for viewing test coverage reports.

 * 2024.4.11 🔥 We release the new version ([v0.3](https://github.com/FlagOpen/FlagScale/tree/release/v0.3)):
   * Accomplish the heterogeneous hybrid training of the Aquila2-70B-Expr model on a cluster utilizing a combination of NVIDIA and Iluvatar chips.
   * Provide the training of the Aquila2 series across a variety of AI chips from six distinct manufacturers.